 Permits and Networks

-California Wildlife Center is currently the only licensed facility providing marine mammal response as well as full term rehabilitative care for native wildlife including coyotes, deer, raptors, pelagic birds, songbirds, squirrels, opossums, bobcats, etc., in Los Angeles and Orange counties and southern Ventura County.
+California Wildlife Center is currently the only licensed facility providing marine mammal response as well as full term rehabilitative care for native wildlife including coyotes, deer, raptors, songbirds, squirrels, opossums, bobcats, etc., in Los Angeles and Orange counties and southern Ventura County.

-CWC offers direct services at no charge to the public in cooperation with California State Parks, the California Department of Fish and Game, National Park Service, U.S. Fish and Wildlife Service, National Marine Fisheries Service, the City of Malibu, local county and city animal control agencies and the Oiled Wildlife Care Network.
+CWC offers direct services at no charge to the public in cooperation with California State Parks, the California Department of Fish and Wildlife, National Park Service, U.S. Fish and Wildlife Service, National Marine Fisheries Service, the City of Malibu, local county and city animal control agencies and the Oiled Wildlife Care Network.

 Federal and state laws and regulations require wildlife rehabilitators to hold valid permits.
 California Wildlife Center operates under the following permits, which allow it to rehabilitate most local wild animals: